Recap: qualitative research vs. quantitative research

-1. Standardize your qualitative data
+1. Standardise your qualitative data

-2. Code and categorize
+2. Code and categorise

 You can assign codes in qualitative data analysis to highlight where a particular topic is mentioned in your data so that it’s easier to find.
-Categorization can also be useful, especially if you’re working with a number of other people who need to work on the findings.
+Categorisation can also be useful, especially if you’re working with a number of other people who need to work on the findings.
 Using data analysis tools with semantic analysis and natural language processing can speed things up enormously, as this work is done for you automatically.

 3. Find patterns and trends

-With all of your data collected and categorized, it’s time to look at it as a whole and examine any patterns or trends that seem to emerge.
+With all of your data collected and categorised, it’s time to look at it as a whole and examine any patterns or trends that seem to emerge.
 Again, software that has the capacity to identify trends and relationships, even in natural language data, can be a valuable addition to your analysis process, especially as it will offer an impartial perspective to help you avoid any blind spots or bias arising from personal thoughts and feelings about the research topic.

 4. Revisit your hypothesis